 Lastly, you must remember to make a good impression.
 However, that can only be possible when you speak nicely the minute you pick up the call.
 We know you were eager for the phone to come so just be nice and cordial right from the start.

 Making a good impression is necessary and very important.
 You should be a fun and nice and pleasant person to speak to.
 If you can do that, you sure will make a brilliant impression in front of the person who has called you.

 They will genuinely believe that you are busy and are unavailable for them but will get back soon.
 Try to be as positive and smart as possible about the situation.
 This gives the employer the impression that you are very cool and compose under stress and that you can handle sudden emergencies and situations in a professional manner.

 Also, as a sign of professionalism show that your interest in further contacting and keeping in touch with the interviewer.
 Mention a follow-up, if the situation feels right.

 8. Do not use automated answering machine or voice mails:

 If you do have an answering machine or voice mail, then try to ensure that you will call the employer after a minimum amount of time.
-Apologise to the employer since you couldn’t attend the phone call and schedule a time that is comfortable for both the employer and the candidate.
-This shows that you are enthusiastic for the job and that you are happy to be the part of the company.
+Apologize to the employer since you couldn’t attend the phone call and schedule a time that is comfortable for both the employer and the candidate.
+This shows that you are enthusiastic about the job and that you are happy to be part of the company.